HaniAmmar/Qentem-Engine/Documentation/Template.md

 ### Inline If Tag Note

-`true` and `false` only accept Variable tags, Raw variable tags and Math tags.
+`true` and `false` only accept Variable tag, Raw variable tag and Math tag.

 ## If Condition